citrix/monitoring-api/docs/index.md

 ## Example 1 - Raw XML

-1. Place the URL for each data set into a web browser that is running with the appropriate administrative permissions for the XenApp or XenDesktop Site.
+1. Place the URL for each data set into a web browser that is running with the appropriate administrative permissions for the XenApp and XenDesktop Site.
 Citrix recommends using the Chrome browser with the Advanced Rest Client add-in.

 2. View the source.